 Georgia, like every state, has its own civil commitment laws that establish criteria for determining when court-ordered treatment is appropriate for individuals with severe mental illness who are too ill to seek care voluntarily.
 The state authorizes both inpatient (hospital) and outpatient (community) treatment, which is known in Georgia as "involuntary outpatient treatment."
-It is one of the 27 states whose involuntary treatment standard is based on a person’s “need for treatment” rather than only the person’s likelihood of being dangerous to self or others.

 For inpatient treatment, a person must meet the following criteria: